michael2012z/BitBible/markdown/Etheridge/files/Luke.md

 33. and will scourge him, and maltreat him, and kill him; and the third day he shall arise.

-34. But not one of these understood they: for this wordOr, doctrine. was hidden from them, and they knew not those sayings which were spoken with them.
+34. But not one of these understood they: for this word

-35. And as he drew nigh to Jirichu, a certain blind man was sitting by the road-side,Hand of the way. and begging.
+35. And as he drew nigh to Jirichu, a certain blind man was sitting by the road-side,

 36. And he heard the voice of the multitude as it was passing, and asked what was this.